abraunegg/onedrive/docs/docker.md

 ## Configuration Steps

 ### 1. Install 'docker' on your platform
-Install 'docker' as per your distribution platform's instructions if not already installed as per the instructions on https://docs.docker.com/engine/install/
+Install Docker for your system using the official instructions found at https://docs.docker.com/engine/install/.

 > [!CAUTION]
-> If you are using Ubuntu, do not install Docker from your distribution platform's repositories as these contain obsolete and outdated versions.
-You *must* install Docker from Docker provided packages.
+> If you are using Ubuntu or any distribution based on Ubuntu, do not install Docker from your distribution's repositories, as they may contain obsolete versions.
+Instead, you must install Docker using the packages provided directly by Docker.

 ### 2. Configure 'docker' to allow non-privileged users to run Docker commands
 Read https://docs.docker.com/engine/install/linux-postinstall/ to configure the 'docker' user group with your user account to allow your non 'root' user to run 'docker' commands.